gborghesan/latex_notes/README.md

 the last line specify what to do two or more listings (will be on that in a moment) are present. look at the [package documentation](http://tug.ctan.org/tex-archive/macros/latex/contrib/cleveref/cleveref.pdf), sincethe package has many more options.

-## Source Codeand other code snippets
+## Source Code and other code snippets
-To snippets of code in latex, I use the package _listings_ it has already some syntax higlight done for some languages.if you need to define your language (syntax higlighting) and the way it is presented (listing style), this is possible in the preable:
+To snippets of code in latex, I use the package _listings_ it has already some syntax highlight done for some languages.
+If you need to define your language (syntax highlighting) and the way it is presented (listing style), this is possible in the preamble:
 ```tex

 \usepackage{listings}